 It doesn’t hurt to ask your customers exactly what they want.
 Asking open-ended market research questions like this will give you answers you didn’t know you needed.
-If customers show reluctance to answer this question, you might be better off giving them the option to rate certain products or services.
+If people show reluctance to answer this question, you might be better off giving them the option to rate certain products or services.
 This will at least tell you which ones they like or dislike.

-For example, a shoe store might send a survey to customers to learn what they thought about this season’s sandals.
+For example, a shoe store might send a survey with an email to customers to learn what they thought about this season’s sandals.
 Customers have the option to rate the sandal and answer specific questions about what they liked or disliked.
 The company can take this information to learn more about what their customers like and what they can provide in the future.

 4. What Sets Us Apart From Our Competition?